Vera Rubin: Vera C. Rubin Observatory

-On December 20, 2019, the Large Synoptic Survey Telescope was renamed the National Science Foundation Vera C. Rubin Observatory in recognition of Rubin's contributions to the study of dark matter and her outspoken advocacy for the equal treatment and representation of women in science.
-The observatory will be on a mountain in Cerro Pachón, Chile and focus on the study of dark matter and dark energy.
+On December 20, 2019, the Large Synoptic Survey Telescope was renamed the Vera C. Rubin Observatory in recognition of Rubin's contributions to the study of dark matter and her outspoken advocacy for the equal treatment and representation of women in science.
+The observatory is located on a mountain in Cerro Pachón, Chile and observations will focus on the study of dark matter and dark energy.
+As of April 2025, the telescope had begun operation and was producing images and volumes of new data.